mm099/tags-sheetstagging/README.md

 5. Find line 9 where it says `var tagColumnName = 'Tags'` and replace 'Tags' with the name of your column.

+# How to Add a Tag to a Cell

+Choose the tag from the dropdown menu.

+You can also search for the tag.
+Select the cell, then *empty* it (this is important) by pressing `ctrl-A` and typing in the name of the tag you want to search for.
+It will then appear in the dropdown menu.

 # How to Delete a Tag from a Cell

 Select the tag again from the dropdown menu.